Vietnam.vn - Nền tảng quảng bá Việt Nam

 South Korea's Ministry of Industry announced on February 20 that the country has decided to impose an anti-dumping tax of 38% on Chinese steel plates after an investigation, according to Reuters.

-The Korea Trade Commission (KTC) launched an investigation in October 2024 after South Korea's Hyundai Steel complained about low prices of steel plates imported from China, the world's largest steel producer.
+The Korea Trade Commission (KTC) launched an investigation in October 2024 after South Korean company Hyundai Steel complained about low prices of steel plates imported from China, the world's largest steel producer.

 Hàn Quốc đánh thuế 38% lên thép tấm Trung Quốc- Ảnh 1.

-Staff prepare steel products for export in Jiangsu Province (China)
+Employees prepare steel products for export in Jiangsu province (China)

-The preliminary investigation results show that there is sufficient basis to suspect that this source of cheap imported steel has caused significant damage to the domestic steel industry.
-In order to prevent possible damage during the full investigation, the authorities decided to recommend that the Ministry of Economy and Finance impose a provisional tax of 27.9-38%.
+The preliminary investigation results show that there is sufficient basis to suspect that this cheap imported steel source has caused significant damage to the domestic steel industry.
+In order to prevent possible damage during the comprehensive investigation, the authorities decided to recommend the Ministry of Economy and Finance to impose a temporary tax of 27.9-38%.

 China has not commented on this move.